-The 3.8 mile Iron Hill Loop at Georgia’s Red Top Mountain State Park explores a picturesque peninsula and cove along Allatoona Lake near Atlanta.
+Hike, run or bike the Iron Hill Loop Trail at Red Top Mountain State Park, exploring a scenic lake peninsula and quiet cove on Allatoona Lake, just north of Atlanta.

-The wide, gravel trail departs the trailhead (view maps and driving directions), turning right to hike the Iron Hill loop counterclockwise.
-The blue-blazed trail winds through young deciduous forest, steadily declining in elevation, in its approach of the lake.
+A wide, gravel trail departs westbound from the trailhead (view maps and driving directions), following a short spur to the Iron Hill Loop and veering right to hike the loop counterclockwise.
+The hike follows blue trail blazes, winding through a young hardwood forest and steadily descending elevation to the shore of Lake Allatoona.

-Lake Allatoona’s shoreline is especially beautiful in evening as the sun begins to dip towards the horizon.
-The golden cast of the afternoon sun filters through the tree leaves on the trail, and begins to reflect a colorful cast on the lake’s calm surface.
+Lake Allatoona’s shoreline is especially beautiful in the evening as the sun begins to dip towards the horizon.
+The golden cast of the afternoon sun filters through the tree leaves on the trail and reflects a colorful cast on the lake’s calm surface.

-The Iron Loop trailhead gate is locked at dark, so be sure to give plenty of time to return to the trailhead before twilight ends.
-The Iron Hill trail hikes to follow the shore of a second cove before turning to loop back to the trailhead at 3.3 miles.
-The hike here is nearly all uphill, climbing steadily to reach the parking area at 3.8 miles.
+If you stay for sunset, remember that the park locks the trailhead gate at dark; be sure to give plenty of time to return to the trailhead before twilight ends.
+Departing the peninsula, the hike continues to follow the loop counter-clockwise, exploring the shore of a second cove.
+The hike’s final stretch to return to the trailhead is nearly all uphill.
+After climbing steadily, the trail reaches the parking area at 3.8 miles, completing the adventure.